New Eyes for the Needy: Voucher program

-New Eyes for the Needy purchases prescription eyeglasses for indigent people in the U.S. through a well-established voucher program.
-Eligible clients can receive a voucher by working through a social service agency or a school nurse.
+New Eyes for the Needy purchases prescription eyeglasses for indigent people in the U.S. through a voucher program.
+Eligible clients can receive a voucher by working with a social service agency or a school nurse.
 Clients can present a New Eyes voucher to any participating local optical dispenser, who fits the client with the proper prescription eyeglasses.
 The dispenser then receives reimbursement directly from New Eyes.

 To be eligible for the program, applicants must be in financial need, have had a recent eye exam, and have no other resources available to them to pay for glasses, including federal or state programs or assistance from local charitable organizations.
 New Eyes does not pay for eye exams.
 A New Eyes voucher typically covers only the cost of a basic pair of single or bifocal eyeglasses.

 Funding

-Since most contemporary eyeglasses are no longer framed in gold, New Eyes must now rely on a variety of funding sources, including individual donations, grants, corporate gifts, special events and revenue from the Fabulous Finds Jewelry & Giftware Boutique.
+New Eyes relies on a variety of funding sources, including individual donations, grants, corporate gifts, special events and revenue from the Fabulous Finds Jewelry & Giftware Boutique.
 In 2012, Individual donations and corporate gifts made up 43% of revenue.
 Grants made up 25% of funding, jewelry sales from the showroom Fabulous Finds made up 14%, and scrap metal made up 3%.

 Donations and volunteer work

 New Eyes for the Needy depends primarily on volunteer work and donations.
 A donation of $58 purchases one pair of prescription glasses for someone in need in the United States.
 Donations may be made by cash, check or credit card through New Eyes' website.
-New Eyes also recycles donated prescription glasses, reading glasses and sunglasses, manages 250 volunteers, sponsoring holds two fundraising campaigns each year, and works with charitable organizations and small medical missions to distribute recycled glasses in developing nations.
+New Eyes also recycles donated prescription glasses, reading glasses and sunglasses, and works with charitable organizations and small medical missions to distribute recycled glasses in developing nations.